apache/spark/docs/apache-airflow/security/kerberos.rst

     reinit_frequency = 3600
     principal = airflow

-If you need more granular options for your kerberos ticket the following options are available with the following default values:
+If you need more granular options for your Kerberos ticket the following options are available with the following default values:

 .. code-block:: ini